mike-north/peashoot/packages/client/src/private-lib/ARCHITECTURE.md

 ## Grid Placement System

-The grid placement system provides a generic way to place items on integer-coordinate grids.
-This is separate from drag-and-drop concerns.
+The grid placement system provides a generic, type-safe way to place items on integer-coordinate grids.
+This is separate from drag-and-drop concerns and is now fully generic, supporting any item type with strong TypeScript typing.

 ### Core Types